pharmaverse/pharmaverse/content/e2eclinical/_index.en.md

 **valtools** - Validation framework for R packages used in clinical research and drug development

-_**covtracer** - Automated tracing of code coverage via a network of test execution, linking tests to code & code to documentation_
+_**covtracer** - Automated tracing of code coverage via a network of test execution, linking tests to code & code to documentation <NOT YET OPEN SOURCE RELEASED - EXPECTED XXX 2022>_